Social Media Ghostwriter

 Do you ghostwrite books?
 Sorry, no. But I can help you use social media to test and refine ideas you’d like to include in a book.

 Can I see samples of your work?
 All my client work is confidential, so I can't share that.
 But I have written over 600 articles under my own name on LinkedIn, and over 100 articles on Forbes.
 Prospective clients use these pieces as a way to explore my ability to write in a clear and compelling manner.

 What is your typical turnaround?
 One to two days for social media posts.

 What topics do you write about?
 If you can describe it, I can write about it.
 That said, I have often written about technology, career development, business strategy, financial services, health care, innovation, startups, venture capital, personal development, leadership, marketing, customer experience, and social innovation.

 What does the ghostwriter (me) do versus the ghostwriter's client (you)?
 In most cases, my client has both an interesting set of ideas and a reason to share them.
 For example, a CEO might wish to inspire his or her employees and also attract clients.
 An entrepreneur may be trying to get both investors and potential customers excited about their startup.

 In all cases, my client has a goal.
 It might be to grow their business or simply to share a lifetime's worth of knowledge.
 Some clients are deeply interested in the creative process, while others simply want to keep their name front and center.
 Either way, my job is to package my client's ideas in the most compelling way possible.
-This means that it is the ghostwriter's job to actually write the article, speech, or book... but the content has to be in synch with the client's goals and ideas.
+This means that it is the ghostwriter's job to actually write the article or post... but the content has to be in synch with the client's goals and ideas.